Our story starts with one man’s story... and that man is Wayne McGee.

-Alaska has featured in my dreams for as long as I can remember.
-As a young boy, I had a stack of magazines that almost reached the ceiling comprised of Field and Stream, Sports Afield and Outdoor Life.
-I really thought I’d grow up to follow in the footsteps of Grits Gresham as editor of one of these magazines, traveling the world and sampling the very best of what fishing had to offer.
-In the meantime, I had to be satisfied with pan-fish, bullheads and the occasional largemouth bass, caught while visiting my Grandma Daisy’s house; and watching American Sportsman as well as the adventures of “Jim” on TV each Saturday on Mutual of Omaha’s Wild Kingdom.
-I was fascinated with all things involving the Great Outdoors, and Alaska was the place I wanted to be!
-I was even nicknamed “Mountain Man” in school because of my love of hunting and fishing together with my lumberjack dress code.
+Alaska featured in Wayne’s dreams since childhood.
+As a young boy, he had a stack of magazines that almost reached the ceiling comprised of Field and Stream, Sports Afield and Outdoor Life.
+He thought he’d grow up to follow in the footsteps of Grits Gresham as editor of one of these magazines, traveling the world and sampling the very best of what fishing had to offer.
+In the meantime, he had to be satisfied with pan-fish, bullheads, and the occasional largemouth bass, caught while visiting Grandma Daisy’s house, and watching American Sportsman and the adventures of “Jim” on TV each Saturday on Mutual of Omaha’s Wild Kingdom.
+He grew to love all things involving the Great Outdoors, and Alaska was at the top of his list of future destinations.
+Friends even nicknamed him “Mountain Man” in school because of a love of hunting and fishing together with his lumberjack dress code.

-Unfortunately I never made it up there, but instead, I ended up in the wilds of Africa with my wife Sue, and our family (Tyler, Jacob, Megan and Cameron).
-We lived in the jungles of the Congo River Basin (then known as Zaire), working among the Pygmies of the Ituri Rainforest.
-We were as remote there as any human could be.
-Living in a mud hut built together with the people from our village.
-No running water, electricity, or refrigeration (until we finally got a few solar panels and deep cell batteries that allowed us to run one).
-If we wanted a table, or chair, or even a door for that matter, we had to cut the tree down in order to cut the boards needed to make them!
-Our closest support was a two hour flight away from “town” over unbroken rainforest that looked like an endless “garden of broccoli” as we flew over it.
+As things played out, he felt called to the wilds of Africa with his wife Sue, and children, Tyler, Jacob, Megan, and Cameron; living in the jungles of the Congo River Basin and working among the Pygmies of the Ituri Rainforest.
+They were just about as remote there as any human could be, living in a mud hut built together with the people from the village.
+There was no running water, electricity, or refrigeration with the closest support being a two-hour flight over unbroken rainforest that looked like an endless “garden of broccoli” from above.

-Our only connection with the outside world was a shortwave radio and a monthly flight that brought us some supplies and the mail.
-Civil war finally drove us out of Zaire and what we considered “The Wonder Years”.
-We landed in the Country of Mali, West Africa to help another project as we spoke French.
-From the jungles of the Congo to the fringes of the Sahara Desert - from Kisangani to Timbuktu!
-After we finished that assignment, we then moved to London, England from where I travelled and worked across the whole of Africa for many years.
-You could say that our time in Africa has prepared us in many ways for this next step in our lives (read on, if you haven’t already fallen asleep).
+Connection with the outside world came through a shortwave radio and a monthly flight that brought supplies and the mail.
+Civil war drove the McGee’s out of Zaire and brought an end to “The Wonder Years”.
+They landed in the Country of Mali, in West Africa to help another project as they spoke French.
+So, the family moved from the jungles of the Congo to the fringes of the Sahara Desert!
+After a year in Mali, West Africa it was on to London, England.

-During my time in Africa and England, I was able to pursue my passion of fishing.
-I’ve had the chance to fish for Tiger Fish in the mighty Congo, as well as Nile Perch at Murchison Falls on the Victoria Nile.
-I’ve been able to pursue Atlantic Salmon and Sea Trout in Scotland, Ireland and Norway.
-I even ran a deep-sea charter sport fishing boat off the cost of Dakar for Blue Marlin, Sailfish, and Tuna.
-In fact our boat the Merry Marlin (then under the ownership of Jacques Dufour) was locally famous for landing the biggest Blue Marlin off the coast of Senegal at that time, weighing a whopping 1,069 lbs!
+During Wayne’s time in Africa and England, he was able to pursue his passion of fishing.
+Having the chance to fish for Tiger Fish in the mighty Congo, as well as Nile Perch at Murchison Falls on the Victoria Nile.
+He was able to pursue Atlantic Salmon and Sea Trout in Scotland, Ireland, and Norway.
+He even had a deep-sea charter sport fishing boat off the cost of Dakar, Senegal fishing for Blue Marlin, Sailfish, and Tuna.

-Within a few hours of being dropped off by float plane on an alpine lake that formed the headwaters of a tributary of the Togiak River, I knew then and there, that “once would never be enough” despite my idea that this was truly a “Once in a Lifetime Trip”!
+Finally, after many years, it was time for Wayne to pursue his lifelong dream of fishing the fabled waters of Bristol Bay, Alaska.
+He organized a guided father, son trip with his dad Wayne Sr. and floated the Togiak River.
+Within a few hours of being dropped off by float plane on an alpine lake that formed the headwaters of a tributary of the Togiak River, he knew then and there, that “once would never be enough.”

 Welcome to Alaska Trophy Adventures Lodge!